JScoder95/JScoder95/README.md

 - 👋 Hi, I’m @JScoder95
 - 👀 I’m interested in new technologies, always pushing me for more knowledge every day!
 - 🌱 I’m currently Web UI Developer in Globant.
+- ✨ I'm learning blockchain to work as a developer in the near future!
 - 💞️ I’m looking to collaborate on any project that i know it can give me real challenges to become a better programmer.
 - 📫 How to reach me: IG: @JmanuSD